California Raisin Gourmet Bread Mix

 Melt the butter in a pan.
 Stir in the cornstarch.
 While stirring and over medium heat, drizzle in the cream.
 Add the granulated sugar and stir until dissolved.
 Cook over medium heat until the mixture is thickened and bubbly.

-California Raisin Bread Pudding made in a larger bowl and then added to serving-sized bowls.
+California Raisin Bread Pudding baked in a pan and then added to serving-sized bowls.

 —Featured Review—